lee2sman/Purple-Player/README.md

 sudo cp purple.sh /usr/bin/purple
 ```

 Now just run `purple *trackname*` or `purple --help` for info on how to use it.
 Purple Player will check that *say, Afplay* and *fortune* are installed when run.
+The program runs without **fortune** installed but won't output a randomized vocal overlay at the beginning without it.
 Note that the program text is purple on the command line.
 It's been especially written with the rules for echoing color in OS X 10.8+

 Ideas to extend
 ===============
 *  Use sox program instead so it can work on linux, PC, etc and also have tempo slowdown features
+*  Allow user to input text for voiceover.
+Maybe with use of an -i (input) flag.